-- understand the physical, chemical, and structural characteristics of volcanic provinces onshore and offshore. - be able to understand plate tectonic principles. - be aware of the links between surface and deep mantle, methods and models using various data including seismology and satellite data. - understand the causal connections between tectonic evolution and episodic bursts of volcanism, as well as the impacts volcanism can have on the global climate.
+- understand the physical, chemical, and structural characteristics of volcanic provinces. - be able to understand plate tectonic principles. - be aware of the links between surface and deep mantle, methods and models using seismology and satellite data. - understand the causal connections between tectonic evolution and episodic bursts of volcanism, as well as the impacts volcanism can have on the global climate.